saumilbuniyadbytes-a11y/excel/README.md

 The `excel_builder.js` file is responsible for generating the Excel file.

-It contains a function named `createExcelWithImages`, which accepts a JSON object as input.
+It contains a function named `main`, which accepts a JSON object as input.

 ### JSON Requirements